Top three metros ripe for new senior living development

 We curated our top metros list based on several data points at an MSA level that correlate with demand.
 But remember, choosing to open a senior living facility at a particular location is much more complex.
 You must take into account a variety of factors that can only be uncovered in a comprehensive market study.
 Market studies account for more than just favorable trends — they look specifically at a neighborhood and its surrounding market area for demand indicators like penetration rates, occupancy, labor, age- and income-qualified seniors and adult children, existing and planned competition, and many more factors.

 Market studies offer the data you need to make an informed decision about your next senior living development project.
-If you’d like to learn more about what to look for in a market study, read our white paper on the topic.

 The data contained in this report is obtained from the most recent data stores of NIC MAP® Data Service (www.nicmap.org).
 Although the information was obtained from sources deemed reliable, no warranty or representation, expressed or implied, is made as to the accuracy of the information herein.